PatMartin/dexjs/README.md

   [['Miles', 'M', 40],['Jane','F',34]]);
 ```

-Create a csv with a header and load as we go:
+Or we can create a csv with a header and load as we go:
 ```javascript
 var csv = new dex.csv(['Name', 'Gender', 'Age']);
 csv.data.push(['Miles', 'M', 40]);